Eileen Kennedy (judge): Legal career

-In 1967 she was appointed by the then Minister for Education, Donogh O'Malley to chair a committee to carry out a survey and report on the reformatory and industrial school systems.
+In 1967 she was appointed by the Minister for Education, Donogh O'Malley to chair a committee to carry out a survey and report on the reformatory and industrial school systems.
 The report, which was published in 1970, was considered ground-breaking in many areas and came to be known as the Kennedy Report.

 The Report made recommendations about a number of matters, including the Magdalene laundries, in relation to which they were not acted upon.
 The report recommended the closure of a number of reformatories, including the latterly infamous reformatory at Daingean, County Offaly.

 In April 1970, Kennedy was appointed by Taoiseach Jack Lynch as a member the Commission on the Status of Women.
 This commission recommended the introduction of legislation to effect equal pay and the removal of the marriage bar.

 Death

 Kennedy died in Galway Regional Hospital following a heart attack which she suffered on holiday in Connemara.
 She was 69 and was due to retire the following May.